-Nap Tele-Seminars — Another great members-only resource?
-Our tele-seminars.
-Hosted by Nicole Johnson herself, these 30-minute tele-seminars offer you insider-information and our trademark sleep coaching methods and techniques.
+Nap Audio Courses — Another great members-only resource?
+Our audio courses.
+Hosted by Nicole Johnson herself, these 30-45 minute audio recordings offer you insider-information and our trademark sleep coaching methods and techniques.
 And guess what?
-We have a special tele-seminar that’s completely focused on managing nap transitions.
+We have a special audio course that’s completely focused on managing nap transitions.
 That’s right – as a member, you will have access to a 30 – 45-minute coaching session with Nicole herself!
 She’ll walk you through the basics of navigating nap transitions without destroying your existing daytime schedule, or ruining night sleep.

 Members-Only Nap Articles — And now, we’ve recently added a special members-only article on this very topic: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
 Learn our 5 top secrets for how to gently and painlessly navigate nap transitions, and help them happen in a way that preserves your child’s sleep while also preserving your own sanity! 😉